 COMPLAINT FORM

 Name of School

-When we receive a written complaint, we aim to acknowledge its receipt within 3 school days and send a full or interim response within 20 school days.
+When we receive a written complaint, we aim to acknowledge its receipt within 5 school days and send a full or interim response within 20 school days.

 Your name Name of pupil (if relevant):

 Relationship to pupil (if relevant):

 Address / email:

 Postcode:

 Telephone (day): Telephone (evening):

-What is your concern and how has it affected you?
+Are you ettenhing any penenually If an inlease list helevy

 Are you attaching any paperwork?
 If so, please list below:

 Have you discussed this matter with a member of staff before filling in this form?
+If so, who did

+you speak to and what was the response?

-If so, who did you speak to and what was the response?
+you speak to and what was the response?

 What actions do you feel might resolve the problem at this stage?

+The state of the s

 Signature: Date:

 Please return this form to

-Official use only: whom: Date acknowledger nent sent: By
+Official use only: Date acknowledgement sent: By whom:

+= ,.

 Complaint referred to: on

+Complaint foreign to OH